analytiq-hub/sigagent.github.io/machine_learning/yann_lecun_cds.md

   * Factor Graphs
   * Conditional EBM: $$F(x, y)$$ has conditional variable $$x$$
   * Unconditional EBM: $$F(y)$$.
 Here, $$x$ does not exist.
+    * PCA
+    * k-means clustering
+    * Any unsupervised algorithm can be cast as unconditional EBM